-The Scanning Electron Microscopy (SEM) course emphasizes hands-on learning.
-Using five SEM and EMA instruments, students have the opportunity to study their own samples, or test samples provided by our staff, under the direction of McCrone scientists with over 60 years of combined SEM/EDS/WDS experience.
+The Scanning Electron Microscopy (SEM) training course emphasizes hands-on learning, using the latest SEM and EMA instruments.
+Students have the opportunity to study their own samples, or test samples provided by our experienced instructors.

-During the course, students learn through lecture, demonstration, and hands-on participation how to setup and operate SEM and EDS instruments, including low-vacuum and field-emission models.
-This course provides a foundation for students new to SEM and EDS.
-At the end of the course, students with no prior experience are able to align an SEM, obtain secondary electron (SE) and backscatter electron (BE) micrographs, and perform EDS qualitative and quantitative analysis.
-For students with prior experience, we emphasize procedures to better utilize SEM and EDS to solve practical problems.
-The experience of our instructors allows them to optimize SEM and EDS analysis for a wide range of materials analysis questions.
+During the scanning electron microscopy course, students learn through lecture, demonstration, and hands-on participation how to setup and operate SEM and EDS instruments, including low-vacuum and field-emission models.
+This SEM training provides a foundation for students new to SEM and EDS.
+At the end of the SEM workshop, students with no prior experience are able to align an SEM, obtain secondary electron (SE) and backscatter electron (BE) micrographs, and perform EDS qualitative and quantitative analysis.
+For students with prior experience, instructors emphasize techniques to identify particles and solve practical problems.
+The experience of our instructors helps students optimize SEM and EDS analysis for a wide range of materials analysis problems.

-Instrumentation used during class is based on availability, materials, and supplies necessary for successful completion of this course will be provided onsite by the Hooke College of Applied Sciences.
-If you wish to participate in the pre and post- course online web activities associated with this course you must have access to a computer and the internet.
+All instrumentation, materials, and supplies necessary for successful completion of this course will be provided onsite by the Hooke College of Applied Sciences.

 “It was great to have three instructors for eight students...
 The small class size was great!”
 Centre of Forensic Sciences